CURE: Simulation-Augmented Auto-Tuning in Robotics: Artifact Appendix

-We welcome any contribution for extending either \ourapproach~(see \S\ref{sec:cure_future}) and \emph{Reval} for performance improvements or feature extentions. \begin{IEEEbiography}[{ }] {Md Abir Hossen} received the B.S. degree in Electrical and Electronics Engineering from American International University-Bangladesh, Dhaka, Bangladesh, in 2017 and the M.S. degree in Electrical Engineering from South Dakota School of Mines and Technology, Rapid City, SD, USA in 2021.
+\begin{IEEEbiography}[{ }] {Md Abir Hossen} received the B.S. degree in Electrical and Electronics Engineering from American International University-Bangladesh, Dhaka, Bangladesh, in 2017 and the M.S. degree in Electrical Engineering from South Dakota School of Mines and Technology, Rapid City, SD, USA in 2021.
 He is currently working toward a Ph.D. degree in Computer Science with the Artificial Intelligence and Systems Laboratory~(AISys), University of South Carolina, SC, USA.

 His research interests include artificial intelligence and robot learning.
 Further information about his research can be found at \url{https://sites.google.com/view/abirhossen/}. \end{IEEEbiography}